MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/cs-admin-center.md

 You'll need one or more of the following security roles to access this app to perform the various configuration tasks:

-- **System Administrator**: To access and edit all the site map entries, and entities like queues for the email record, automatic record creation and update rules, and workstreams.
+- **System Administrator**: To access and edit all the site map entries.

 - **System Customizer**: To access and edit all the site map entries.

-- **CSR Manager**: To access the entities in Customer Service.
-If you use custom roles, you can refer to the privileges of CSR Manager.
+- **CSR Manager**: To access the entities like queues for the email record, automatic record creation and update rules, and workstreams in Customer Service.

 - **App Profile Manager administrator and Basic User**: To access the app and edit app profile-related entities.